 Prior to Summit, Bruce sold mainframe computers for IBM Corporation in Louisville, Kentucky.
 He received a BE in mechanical engineering and economics, magna cum laude, from Vanderbilt University and an MBA from Harvard Business School.

-Bruce was named to the Forbes Midas List from 2006 to 2009, and he was a director of the National Venture Capital Association from 2009 to 2014, founded NVCA’s Growth Equity Group in 2012 and served as the initial Chairman of the NVCA’s Growth Equity Group from 2009 to 2014.
+Bruce was named to the Forbes Midas List from 2006 to 2009.
+He was also a director of the National Venture Capital Association from 2009 to 2014, founded NVCA’s Growth Equity Group in 2012 and served as the initial Chairman of the NVCA Growth Equity Group from 2012 to 2014.
 In addition, he is Chairman of the Vanderbilt University Board of Trust, the former Chairman of Vanderbilt’s Investment Committee, a former Director of the Vanderbilt University Medical Center, and a member of the Harvard Business School Board of Dean's Advisors.
-Bruce also serves as the Chairman of Summit Partners' Board of Managers.
+Bruce also served as the Chairman of Summit Partners' Board of Managers from 2011 to 2019.